-Recreation - There are a number of halls within the area that may be hired for activities, meetings, parties and indoor pursuits including Gilead Chapel, St Mary's Church, Coity Higher Community Centre, Coety & Litchard schools, Litchard Mission although pedestrian and disabled access varies.
+Recreation - There are a number of halls within the area that may be hired for activities, meetings, parties and indoor pursuits including Gilead Chapel, St Mary's Church, Coity Higher Community Centre, Coety & Litchard school, Litchard Mission and Pendre Community Centre although pedestrian and disabled access varies.

-There are three playing fields within the area at Coity Village, adjacent to Coity Higher community centre and Great Western Avenue in Pendre.
+There are three playing fields within the area at Coity Village, adjacent to Coity Higher community centre, Great Western Avenue in Pendre.

-Playing fields are also under construction within Parc Derwen, these comprise of two grass pitches, a cricket square and an all weather "3g" pitch.
+Playing fields are also under construction within Parc Derwen, these comprise of two grass pitches, a cricket square and an all-weather "3g" pitch.